 Mr. Chairman, and members of the Subcommittee, I welcome the opportunity to appear before you today and to be a part of this distinguished panel.
-I believe that this panel, representing the agencies most involved with our Federal drug interdiction program, can help you understand our varied missions, appreciate the problems each of us faces, and learn how we work together to prevent the importation of contraband into this country.
+I believe that this panel, representing the agencies most involved with our Federal drug interdictions.

 The Customs Service, since 1789, has been our nation's first line of defense against all forms of smuggling.
 We are stationed at more then 300 ports of entry, as well as along the land and sea borders of the United States.
-Because of the broad search authority granted us by the First Congress, and recordly reaffirmed by the Supreme Court, we can perform our mission in a versatile and fexible manner.
+Because of the broad search authority granted us by the First Congress, and recently reaffirmed by the Supreme Court, we can perform our mission in a versatile and fexible manner.
 The drug smuggling problem facing us is a very large one.
 Although we have no definitive assessment of the quantities of illicit drugs being smuggled into the United States, it is apparent that they are being smuggled in massive quantities.
-In the past fiscal year, we have alone or together with other agencies such as Coast Guard seized nearly 1.6 million pounds of marihuana, 16,000 pounds of hashish, 278 pounds of heroin, and 951 pounds of cocaine having the total estimated value of \$924 million.
+In the past fiscal year, we have alone or together with other agencies such as Coast Guard seized nearly 1.6 million pounds of marihuana, 16,000 pounds of hashish, 278 pounds of heroin, and 951 pounds of cocaine having the total estimated value of bounds of heroin, and 951 pounds of cocaine having the total estimated value of \$924 million.